airbus-cyber/graylog-plugin-logging-alert/README.md

 Click on **Configure** in the **System / Configurations** section to update the plugin configuration.

-In the popup that occurs, you can configure the default value of the parameters that are set when adding a new notification: **Default Alert Severity**, **Default Log Content**.
+In the popup that occurs, you can configure the **Default Log Content** of the parameters that are set when adding a new notification.

 You can define a **Line Break Substitution** of the log content in order to help parsing log fields and their values.
 Thus a separator can be inserted between the fields of the log content.